Outbound Customer Service

 Execution

 The execution phase is about putting the outbound customer service plan into action.
-This means making sales calls, carrying out satisfaction surveys, marketing emails, and more.
+This means making sales calls, carrying out satisfaction surveys, marketing emails, or even using an outreach Chrome extension to streamline communication efforts.
 It’s crucial to keep an eye on how things are going and to collect customer feedback to measure success.

 A vital part of this phase is to ensure all activities are done professionally and with a customer-first approach.
 This means being polite, listening to what customers have to say, and providing accurate, useful information.
 Moreover, it’s important to follow laws and regulations.
 Especially those concerning privacy and data protection.